Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Introduction

 \subsection{Related Work}

-Some preliminary results of this work appear in an earlier manuscript~\cite{tachella2022sampling}, which only covers the case of learning from multiple independent operators.
-This section discusses other related work by topic, from blind compressed sensing to deep neural networks for inverse problems. \paragraph{Blind Compressed Sensing} The fundamental limitation of failing to learn a signal model from compressed data goes back to blind compressed sensing~\cite{gleichman2011blind} for the specific case of models exploiting sparsity on an orthogonal dictionary.
-In order to learn the dictionary from compressed observations, \cite{gleichman2011blind} imposed additional constraints on the dictionary, while some subsequent papers~\cite{silva2011blind,aghagolzadeh2015new} removed these assumptions by proposing to use multiple operators $A_g$ as studied here.
+Some preliminary results of this work appear in an earlier manuscript~\citep{tachella2022sampling}, which only covers the case of learning from multiple independent operators.
+This section discusses other related work by topic, from blind compressed sensing to deep neural networks for inverse problems. \paragraph{Blind Compressed Sensing} The fundamental limitation of failing to learn a signal model from incomplete data goes back to blind compressed sensing~\citep{gleichman2011blind} for the specific case of models exploiting sparsity on an orthogonal dictionary.
+In order to learn the dictionary from incomplete observations, \citep{gleichman2011blind} imposes additional constraints on the dictionary, while some subsequent papers~\citep{silva2011blind,aghagolzadeh2015new} remove these assumptions by proposing to use multiple operators $A_g$ as studied here.
 This paper can be seen as a generalization of such results to a much wider class of signal models.

 \paragraph{Matrix Completion} Matrix completion consists of inferring missing entries of a data matrix $Y = [y_1,\dots,y_N]$, whose columns \red{can be seen as partial observations of signals $x_i$, i.e., $y_i = A_{g_i}x_i$ where the operators $A_{g_i}$ select a random subset of $m$ entries of the signal $x_i$.
 In order to recover the missing entries, it is generally assumed that the signals $x_i$ (the columns of $X=[x_1,\dots,x_N]$) belong to a $k$-dimensional subspace with $k\ll n$.
-This problem can be viewed as the combination of model identification, i.e., identifying the $k$-dimensional subspace, and signal recovery, i.e., reconstructing the individual columns.} If the columns are observed via $\ntransf$ sufficiently different patterns $A_{g_i}$ with the same number of entries $m$, a sufficient condition~\cite{pimentel2016characterization} for uniquely recovering almost every subspace model is\footnote{A larger number of measurements $m =\mathcal{O}(k\log n)$ is required to guarantee a stable recovery when the number of patterns $\ntransf$ is large~\cite{candes2009exact}.} $m \geq (1-1/\ntransf)k + n/\ntransf$.
+This problem can be viewed as the combination of model identification, i.e., identifying the $k$-dimensional subspace, and signal recovery, i.e., reconstructing the individual columns.} If the columns are observed via $\ntransf$ sufficiently different patterns $A_{g_i}$ with the same number of entries $m$, a sufficient condition~\citep{pimentel2016characterization} for uniquely recovering almost every subspace model is\footnote{A larger number of measurements $m =\mathcal{O}(k\log n)$ is required to guarantee a stable recovery when the number of patterns $\ntransf$ is large~\citep{candes2009exact}.} $m \geq (1-1/\ntransf)k + n/\ntransf$.
+A similar necessary condition was shown in~\citep{pimentel2016information} for the case of \emph{high-rank} matrix completion~\citep{eriksson2012high}, which arises when the samples $x_i$ belong to a union of $k$-dimensional subspaces.